 A There are a few breeders in the U.S. who do ship—you would have to contact each one to see if they ship outside of the U.S. Just remember, most breeders have a waiting list for their babies.
 You can start your search from the AFRMA Breeder’s page.
 You can also do a general search on the Internet, go to the various rat forums, or do a search on Facebook for rat breeders.
 I have heard of a couple breeders shipping out of the country but don’t know if they are still breeding.

 As far as price, you are looking at several hundred dollars for the shipping which would include the rats, shipping containers, health certificates, permits/fees from the various agencies involved, airline shipping cost, possible broker fees, etc., which can be as much as $100+ per animal.
 You would need to find out any regulations on bringing domestic pet rats into your country before you even begin.
 There are a few shipping companies that ship animals cross-country that would take care of the shipping containers, paperwork on the one end, pick-up of the animals from the breeder, and get them on the plane.
 You would need to contact these companies to see if perhaps they could take care of what is required to get you some nice quality pet rats to work with.
-I found one transport company that you can start with: OATS (O’Brien Animal Transportation & Services).
-Their web site says they specialize in arranging local, national, and international trips for animals of all sizes and species.

 The only other alternative would be to find someone that is coming from the U.S. to El Salvador that could bring you rats if you can’t find a rat breeder that would be able to ship you what you are looking for.
 Good luck in your endeavor!

 Letty Medina-Macedo, SCANTIBODIES Laboratory, Inc., e-mail

 Q Which airline do you recommend to ship mice?